 Principal Elevation - The elevation of the original dwellinghouse which by virtue of its design or setting, or both, is the principal elevation.
-Where it is not immediately obvious, a combination of the following factors should be used to identify the principal elevation; location of main door, windows, relationship to road, main public access to the residential property, boundary treatment and architectural ornamentation.
+Where it is not immediately obvious, a combination of the following factors should be used to identify the principal elevation; location of main door, windows, relationship to road, boundary treatment and architectural ornamentation.